Survival Analysis

 | Events | Number of events |

-| Median | Median survival time (time when ; NR if not reached) |
+| Median | Median survival time, the time when .
+Displayed as NR (Not Reached) if not reached within the observation period |

 Number at Risk